Locations & Hours

 Mission, Vision, Values

 The Roseville Public Library has books, DVDs, popular music, eBooks, and other items available for checkout at all three locations.
 We provide quick answers to commonly asked questions about the library and many other topics.
 The Roseville Public Library has free Wi-Fi access.
-We have computers with internet available for public use at any of our three locations.
-The Downtown Roseville Library features the PowerOn Services Mac Lab, which is available for public use and is used for our computer classes for the public.
+We have computers with internet and printing capability available for public use at any of our three locations.
 In order to use any of our computers, all you have to do is have a library card with us.
 Don’t have a library card?
-Bring a picture ID along with proof of address, fill out a short form and we'll get you a library card that can be used to access our computers as well as check out materials.
+Come to any Roseville Public Library location, fill out a short form and we'll get you a library card that can be used to access our computers and digital resources and/or borrow library materials.

 The Roseville Public Library has: